jonathanulco/laurakalbag-dot-com/content/posts/responsive-day-out/responsive-day-out.md

 > “Device detection isn’t futureproof.
 Avoid.”
 Anna Debenham on designing for devices

 {{< figured caption="Anna Debenham—Device detection isn’t future proof.
 Avoid." >}}
-  {{< imgsrcset command="Resize" class="wp-image-2737" alt="Anna Debenham—Device detection isn't future proof.
+  {{< imgsrcset class="wp-image-2737" alt="Anna Debenham—Device detection isn't future proof.
 Avoid." original="/images/2013/04/devicedetection.jpg" >}}
 {{< /figured >}}

 As Tom Maslen pointed out, we’re foolish focusing on devices.
 Before responsive design, did we ever talk about whether a website worked on a particular Dell PC or a MacBook?
 We didn’t, we thought in terms of browsers and whether our sites worked in Internet Explorer 8 or the most recent version of Firefox.
 This makes it much easier to test and gives us a much narrower set of requirements that our sites need to fulfil.